orbeon/orbeon-forms-doc/Form-Builder-~-Database-Services.md

 ### 3. Link the dropdown

 To "link" the service to the dropdown, you create a new action, set it to run on *Form Load*, call the service you earlier named `list-departments`.
 With the result of the service you want to set the list of possible values of an a *Department* dropdown you have in the form.
 This is where you extract data from the XML document seen earlier, and you do this with 3 XPath expressions.
-The first points to the values, and will almost always be `/response/row`.
+The first points to the "rows", and will almost always be `/response/row`.
 Next, you need to tell Orbeon Forms where it can find, inside the `<row>`, the label (the text shown to users) and the value (what is stored in data when users make a selection).

 ![Database Service - Link to the dropdown](https://orbeon.mybalsamiq.com/mockups/3495548.png?key=f4f2e69b9a6fa9f8b95b4374cd5d916e1d20021e)